pentandra/lifepreserver/content/blog/putting-the-pieces-together/index.md

 to say that we can do better, and we will do it together.
 It is a space where we can bring together the best of our cultures.
 We need the widespread open culture of the South (which is exemplified in efforts such as [SciELO]).
-We don't need the ego or prestige culture of the North.
+We need to leave behind the ego or prestige culture of the North.
 It may be that the North has further to travel, and that the South may not have as far to go.
 Whichever way you see it, we need to continue these conversations.
 The fact that these conversations are happening at all is a good thing.
 We're all coming at this from where we are.
 But is there any other place from which we _could_ come?
 I see these conversations, however uncomfortable, candid, or mind-blowing as the beginning of the commons!
 They have to happen, and the important thing is that we create a culture of learning: that we're willing to learn and grow and change as we go.
 This new land that we have embarked upon is full of ripe possibility.
 What is important is that we agree to come together and unite to do something greater than any of us, and that we involve as many voices as would like to be heard so we can create something well-rounded and balanced.
 We